Draconic-Inc/PI-Docs/ModDocs/draconicevolution/2.3.20/en_us/wyvern_tools/wyvern_sword_dc96b.md

 §6Attack radius can be upgraded to 5x5.

-Note the AOE attack only works when the sword is fully charged.
+Note: the AOE attack only works when the sword is fully charged.
-(Referring to the new vanilla charging mechanic)
+(Referring to the vanilla charging/cooldown mechanic)

 §rule{colour:0x606060,height:3,width:100%,top_pad:0}
 §recipe[draconicevolution:wyvern_sword]{spacing:2}